Get a Free Case Review - (803) 471-4188

 Common Types of Construction Accidents in South Carolina

-Spill and Falls
+Slip and Falls

 Slippery and unstable ground is a common feature on many South Carolina construction sites.
-If the management company does not take special precautions to warn people on site of unstable ground or prevent weather conditions from making footing unreasonably slippery, they will be liable for injuries suffered by any person who falls on the construction site grounds.
+If the management company does not take special precautions to warn people on site of unstable ground or prevent weather conditions from making footing unreasonably slippery, they may be liable for injuries suffered by any person who falls on the construction site grounds.

 Toxic Exposure